ArgyrisApergis/Spotify-Auto-Script2/README.md

 # Spotify-Auto-Script2(selenium)
-Auto finding a song on spotify and playing it.
+Auto-log in, find a song on Spotify, and play it.